 Epiphyllums like 40–90 degrees F during the summer.
 Plants subjected to 32 degrees F and below die back.

 Use a balanced (10-10-10) fertilizer.
 Do not use a fertilizer that has a nitrogen content of over 10%.
 To encourage flower development, use 2-10-10 the last week of February and again at the end of October.

 These plants suffer very little from plant pests.
 Fungus gnats may be a problem.
-If slugs or snails can get to these plants they can do a lot of damage.
+If slugs or snails can get to these plants, they can do a lot of damage.

-If plants are in a 4 inch pot they will flower faster than if grown in a 8 inch pot.
+If plants are in a 4-inch pot, they will flower faster than if grown in an 8-inch pot.
 Flowering begins in late April (white and yellows), May (pink and reds), June and July (deep reds and purples).

 Plants should be repotted about every seven years.
 To repot, wait about a month after blooming.
 Do not remove all the soil around the root ball.
 Just gently shake off excess soil and then repot in fresh soil.
 Do not water repotted plant for a week.
-Water lightly for a month before returning to regular watering schedule.
+Water lightly for a month before returning to the regular watering schedule.